-All projects involving an H designated property and/or subject to a grading permit will be required to prepare and submit a geology report and a geotechnical report to address site specific geotechnical conditions.
+All projects involving properties with a Hillside "H" Grading Designation and subject to a grading permit will be required to prepare and submit a geology report and a geotechnical report to address site specific geotechnical conditions.

 8. Drainage Control Plan Requirements